wintercms/docs/snowboard-extras.md

     defaults() {
         return {
+            numImages: 5,
+            showCaption: false,
+        };
     }
-    }

     createGallery() {
-        const numImages = this.config.get('numImages'); // Will return 3 by default, as per the component config const showCaption = this.config.get('showCaption'); // Will be true by default, as per the config }
+        const numImages = this.config.get('numImages'); // Will return 3, as per the default component config const showCaption = this.config.get('showCaption'); // Will be true, as per the default component config }
 }
 ```

-Following this structure, you have full-stack control over the experience of your component whilst still providing an easy mechanism for controlling the component from the backend.
+Following this structure, you have full-stack control over the experience of your component, providing an easy mechanism for controlling the front-end widget from the backend.

 <a name="data-config-usage"></a>
 ### Usage